ngscheurich/system/README.md

 The core config files are written in Fennel, a lovely little Lisp that compiles to Lua, with the help of [Hotpot].
 I also use [Conjure] for interactively evaluating source code.
 Maximum respect to [Oliver Caldwell] for introducing me to Fennel through [Conjure] and [Aniseed], and for being an overall great person.

-In addition to taking advantage of some wondrous built-in features like the native LSP client and Tree-sitter integration, I use loads of plugins (managed by [Packer]).
-I don’t think it would be practical to enumerate them here, but the most up-to-date list can be viewed in the the main [package file].
+In addition to taking advantage of some wondrous built-in features like the native LSP client and Tree-sitter integration, I use a host of plugins (managed by [Packer]).
+I don’t think it would be practical to enumerate them here; the most up-to-date list can be viewed in the the main [package file].

 [aniseed]: https://github.com/Olical/aniseed
 [apple m1 pro]: https://en.wikipedia.org/wiki/Apple_M1_Pro_and_M1_Max